Generative Adversarial Networks (GANs) in 50 lines of code (PyTorch)

 2.)
 I: The input into the generator is also random, but to make our job a little bit harder, let’s use a uniform distribution rather than a normal one.
 This means that our model G can’t simply shift/scale the input to copy R, but has to reshape the data in a non-linear way.

 3.)
 G: The generator is a standard feedforward graph — two hidden layers, three linear maps.
-We’re using an ELU (exponential linear unit) because they’re the new black, yo.
-G is going to get the uniformly distributed data samples from I and somehow mimic the normally distributed samples from R.
+We’re using a hyperbolic tangent activation function ‘cuz we’re old-school like that.
+G is going to get the uniformly distributed data samples from I and somehow mimic the normally distributed samples from R — without ever seeing R.

 4.)
 D: The discriminator code is very similar to G’s generator code; a feedforward graph with two hidden layers and three linear maps.
+The activation function here is a sigmoid — nothing fancy, people.
 It’s going to get samples from either R or G and will output a single scalar between 0 and 1, interpreted as ‘fake’ vs. ‘real’.
-This is about as milquetoast as a neural net can get.
+In other words, this is about as milquetoast as a neural net can get.

 5.)
 Finally, the training loop alternates between two modes: first training D on real data vs. fake data, with accurate labels (think of this as Police Academy); and then training G to fool D, with inaccurate labels (this is more like those preparation montages from Ocean’s Eleven).
 It’s a fight between good and evil, people.